ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 the template "variables" from the functions, and substitute the variables into a Z3 expression for the corresponding template.
 Then get Z3 to solve the constraints.

-Basically I needed to write 5 Z3 reimplentations of the function templates that took the template variables as arguments.
+Basically I needed to write 5 Z3 reimplementations of the function templates that took the template variables as arguments.

 So that was the plan.
 I got in touch with Robert to get some affirmation that this actually made